manuSrep/easyScriptingPy/README.md

  To install simply type:

  ```
- pip install easyScripting
+ pip install miscpy
  ```

 ## Issues
-Please, feel free to contribute in any way, e.g. in reporting bugs, contributing code or making sugestions for improvements.
-Preferable use gitHubs "pull requests" but you can also contact me directly:
+Please, feel free to contribute in any way, e.g. in reporting bugs, contributing code or making suggestion for improvements.
+Preferable use gitHubs "issue" and "pull requests" but you can also contact me directly:
 Manuel_Tuschen@web.de.

 ## Version